mmoy/blog-club/README.md

-# blog-club
+# blog-clob
-A compilation of what the Gang of Fools has read/watched for blog club, sorted descending and listed with the member who picked that item.
+A compilation of what the Gang of Fools has read/watched for blog clob, sorted descending and listed with the member who picked that item.

-## Blog club picks
+## Blog clob picks
 Seema/Melissa:

 [Making impossible states impossible](https://www.youtube.com/watch?v=IcgmSRJHu_8) (talk)